marczz/rest-sphinx-memo/source/ReST.rst

 - ``automodule``, ``autoclass``, ``autoexception``.
-   They  accept an option ``:member:`` to include a specific list of members, or all members when the ``:member:`` option is empty.
+   They  accept an option ``:member:`` to include a specific list of members, or all members when the ``:members:`` option is empty.

    ::